John Phuko Kgabi: Final murder and capture

 Shortly after Sebolai's murder, Kgabi changed locations yet again, this time settling in Seshego in northern Limpopo.
 On November 26, he was driving around the township when he spotted a young girl named Martha Hluni Mothiba at a shop and offered to give her a ride.
-When the little girl failed to arrive home, her father Simon Mothiba organized a search party to help find her.
+When the little girl failed to arrive home, her father Simon Mothiba organised a search party to help find her.

-Unbeknownst to Kgabi, a 12-year-old boy named Simon Molesa had seen him pick up Martha in his silver-grey car, and as he accompanied the adult men in the search party, he was able to recognize the car.
+Unbeknownst to Kgabi, a 12-year-old boy named Simon Molesa had seen him pick up Martha in his silver-grey car, and as he accompanied the adult men in the search party, he was able to recognise the car.
 When they opened it, they found Kgabi sitting inside.
-Although he denied any connection to his daughter's disappearance, Mothiba realized that she was dead and egged the other men to join him in beating Kgabi up.
+Although he denied any connection to his daughter's disappearance, Mothiba realised that she was dead and egged the other men to join him in beating Kgabi up.
 They then proceeded to beat him severely before opting to transport him to the police station.
-Kgabi still refused to confess to the murder, but claimed that he could take the officers and Mothiba to the place where he had "found" her body.
+Kgabi still refused to confess to the murder but claimed that he could take the officers and Mothiba to the place where he had "found" her body.

 On their way through the veld, Kgabi said that he needed to urinate, but one policeman noticed that he dropped something and was desperately trying to bury it.
 Upon closer inspection, it was revealed to be a piece of a human windpipe.
 Unable to hide his guilt any longer, Kgabi led them to Mothiba's mutilated body, which her father covered with a shirt and prayed.

 Trial and sentence

 Kgabi was soon charged with Mothiba's murder and transferred to the Weskoppies Psychiatric Hospital in Pretoria for a psychiatric examination.
-Fearing that would be killed by fellow inmates, he was kept there only for a week and transferred elsewhere.
+Fearing he would be killed by fellow inmates, he was kept there only for a week and transferred elsewhere.
 Kgabi was eventually found to be sane, and was allowed to stand trial.

 Due to the similarities with the previous murders, Kgabi was charged with five additional murders, as prosecutors lacked enough evidence to charge him with all the crimes.
 Initially, he denied all responsibility and claimed that the interrogators had beaten him with a hose and given him electroshocks.
 Notably, he pointed out that some of participating officers were black like him, as police brutality was believed to be primarily committed by white officers on black citizens during the Apartheid era.

 In spite of his claims of innocence, Kgabi was convicted of all six murders he was charged with: those of Shabangu, Khoza, Ramalekane, Edwards, Mokwena, and Mothiba.
 He was given six death sentences for each count, as well as a 5-year prison term for the attempted murder of Mothoa.
 When he took the stand, Kgabi finally admitted his guilt in these cases and to meticulously planning every murder.
 He also said that he had kept the severed body parts to himself so he could masturbate to them, refuting the theory that he was selling them for money.